 Australian woman charged with contaminating strawberries with needles

-Australia's strawberry industry, worth AUS$160 million (89.44 million pounds), was rocked in September after nearly 200 complaints were made of sewing needles found in strawberries and other fruits.
+Australia's strawberry industry, worth A$160 million (US$116 million), was rocked in September after nearly 200 complaints were made of sewing needles found in strawberries and other fruits.

 Several major supermarkets withdrew the fruit as shoppers abandoned purchases, forcing some growers to dump fruit amid warnings of widespread bankruptcies.